FunnyMonkey/fm-vagrant/README.md

     vagrant uninstall vagrant-vbguest

+If the `vagrant up` hangs at `==> default: Mounting NFS shared folders...`  try issuing a `vagrant halt` from another shell and then clearing out any vagrant/virtualbox lines in /etc/exports then re-attempt `vagrant up`.

 ## Additional virtualbox configuration
 This is well documented at http://vagrantup.com/v1/docs/vagrantfile.html but you should review the order precedence of the Vagrantfile.
 Generally speaking you will want to make a few host specific adjustments.
 Most importantly you will make adjustments so that your machine has an outbound connection.
 This is typically done with a bridged network interface, but you may need to adjust to NAT depending on your network configuration.
 Note that bridged mode will generally fail on large public networks such as those found in airports and hotels.
 Below is what I have in ~/.vagrant.d/Vagrantfile